UpdraftFund/updraft-subgraph/DEPLOYMENT.md

 2. **subgraph.yaml** - Uses placeholder values that get replaced during build
 3. **Build process** - The `graph build --network <name>` command reads from `networks.json` and updates the manifest

-When you run `graph build --network arbitrum-sepolia`, it:
+For example, when you run `graph build --network arbitrum-one`, it:
-- Reads the `arbitrum-sepolia` section from `networks.json`
+- Reads the `arbitrum-one` section from `networks.json`
-- Updates the `network` field in `subgraph.yaml` to `arbitrum-sepolia`
+- Updates the `network` field in `subgraph.yaml` to `arbitrum-one`
-- Updates contract addresses and start blocks for `Updraft` and `UpdraftNew` data sources
+- Updates contract addresses and start blocks for `UpdraftOld` and `Updraft` data sources

 ## Idea Contract Versioning